Laetitia Casta: Marianne controversy

 In 1999, Casta was ranked first in a national survey ordered by the French Mayors' Association to decide who should be the new model for the bust of Marianne, an allegorical symbol of the French Republic, which stands inside every French town hall.
 Casta became the focus of a controversy when, after being selected to be Marianne, newspapers in Britain and France reported that she had relocated to London where taxes on high earners are lower.
 Casta's father said she went to London for professional reasons; on a TV show, she also said that she rented a flat in London to be near her boyfriend.
 The French minister of the interior spoke about Casta on the radio; comparing the advantages of living in France with regard to the drawbacks of London after political opponents used Casta's relocation to London as an opportunity to criticise the government.

 Political involvement

 On 6 April 2008, Casta demonstrated in a White March of nonviolent protest to ask for the immediate release of Ingrid Betancourt, presidential candidate kidnapped since 2002 by the FARC.

 On 30 April 2002, she attended the demonstration Vive la République after the first round election of the 2002 presidential election.

 She was appointed as a UNICEF Goodwill Ambassador on 9 December 2016.

 Personal life

 On 19 October 2001, Casta gave birth to a daughter, whose father was her boyfriend, the photographer Stephane Sednaoui.
 Casta was engaged to Italian actor Stefano Accorsi, with whom she has a son born in 2006 and a daughter born in 2009.

 In June 2017, Casta married her boyfriend of two years, French actor Louis Garrel; in 2021, she gave birth to a son.
+After divorcing in the summer of 2025, Casta began dating and was seen with the French labor lawyer Geoffrey Barthélémy Cennamo.